 Oracle Essbase allows organizations to rapidly generate insights from multidimensional data sets using what-if analysis and data visualization tools.
 It is a business analytics solution that can complement other FP&A tools with deeper analytics and modeling capabilities.

 Oracle Essbase is best for extensive Oracle shops seeking an analytics and modeling solution which can be used across the business.

 13. Oracle Hyperion

-Oracle Hyperion Planning is a planning, budgeting, and forecasting tool that brings financial and operational processes together to increase business predictability.
+Oracle Hyperion Planning is a planning, budgeting, and forecasting tool that combines financial and operational processes to increase business predictability.
 It has capabilities for planning, budgeting, and forecasting to align financial plans, models, and forecasts across departments, cost centers, and lines of business.
 It is a part of Oracle’s bigger enterprise business planning solutions.

-Oracle Hyperion Planning is built for very large organizations looking for an enterprise-grade performance planning management solution integrated with other Oracle solutions.
+Oracle Hyperion Planning is built for large organizations looking for an enterprise-grade performance planning management solution integrated with other Oracle solutions.